April 29, 2025

 3. Download the compressed video file

-What is the best app to trim and crop videos?
+What is the best app to trim and crop videos on iPhone?

 Descript is the best app to crop and trim videos.
 Simply upload your video or record a new clip, select the cropping tool, and adjust your video's aspect ratio and dimensions in seconds.
 Then export or publish to YouTube or Wistia.